le-oasis/docker-airflow-spark/README.md

 Click on Create and fill in the necessary details:

-- Conn Id : `postgres_air` - the ID with which we can retrieve the connection details later on.
+- Conn Id : `postgres_connect` - the ID with which we can retrieve the connection details later on.
 - Conn Type : `Postgres` - Select it from the dropdown menu.
 - Host : `postgres` - {defined in the .env file}
 - Schema : `metastore` - the database name.